prachimore1/ReadAloudExtension/README.md

 ## What is This?

 This Chrome Extension enables users to select text on any webpage and have it read aloud using Google's Text-to-Speech API.
 Additionally, it offers a feature to summarize the selected text via OpenAI's GPT API, providing users with concise summaries of lengthy articles or paragraphs.
+I have used ChatGPT to help me create this project and README.

 ## Prerequisites